Background and Research Interests

 Laura studied Cognitive Science at the University of Osnabrück in Germany, where she obtained both her B.Sc.
 (2012) and her M.Sc. degree (2013).
-In 2010, she spent a semester abroad at the Franklin & Marshall College in Pennsylvania, studying philosophy.
-In 2012, she completed a research internship in the Social Mind and Body group at the Department of Cognitive Science at the Central European University (CEU) in Budapest.
-After obtaining her Master’s degree, she returned to the CEU as a PhD student.
-Her PhD project, supervised by Günther Knoblich and Natalie Sebanz, focused on the processes underlying interpersonal action coordination.
-In particular, she investigated how people represent each other’s actions when acting together and how they create novel communication systems to solve coordination problems.
-In the spring of 2017, Laura spent a few months as a visiting fellow at the Institute of Philosophy (School of Advanced Study) in London, working with Ophelia Deroy.
-Expected to complete her PhD in early 2018, Laura will join the CVBE group as a postdoc.
+She completed her PhD in Cognitive Science at the Central European University in Budapest in February 2018.
+In her PhD project, supervised by Günther Knoblich and Natalie Sebanz (Social Mind and Body Group), Laura investigated the processes underlying interpersonal action coordination.
+She studied how people co-represent each other’s actions when acting together and how they create nonconventional communication systems to solve coordination problems.
+Laura joined the Chair of Philosophy of Mind at LMU as a postdoctoral researcher in April 2018.

 Schmitz, L., Vesper, C., Sebanz, N., & Knoblich, G. (2017).
 How Do We Represent Others’ Action Sequences?
 7th Joint Action Meeting (JAM7), London, UK.